tiramon/du-map-companion/README.md

 You can always find the newest version at the github release page https://github.com/tiramon/du-map-companion/releases

+## Where do i get a Java Version working with this application

+Best uninstall any old version before installing the new one.

+If you have no Java installed ore only a old version, the current versions can be found at https://www.oracle.com/de/java/technologies/javase-downloads.html

 ## How to start the companion

 If your Java is installed correctly double clicking the JAR should be enough.